Orlando Arcia Player Props: Braves vs. Mets

-On Friday, Orlando Arcia (.706 slugging percentage in past 10 games, including three home runs) and the Atlanta Braves play the New York Mets, whose starting pitcher will be Tylor Megill.
-First pitch is at 7:10 PM ET.
+The Atlanta Braves, including Orlando Arcia and his .686 slugging percentage over his past 10 games, take on starter Denyi Reyes and the New York Mets at Citi Field, Saturday at 1:10 PM ET.

-He notched a home run while going 1-for-3 in his last game against the Pirates.
+He had a hitless showing in his previous game (0-for-4) against the Mets.

 Orlando Arcia Game Info & Props vs. the Mets